Data-driven Mutation Analysis for Cyber-Physical Systems: Introduction

 To address the above-mentioned limitations, we propose \emph{data-driven mutation analysis}, a new mutation analysis paradigm that alters the data exchanged by software components in a CPS to evaluate the capability of a test suite to detect interoperability faults.
 To this end, we present a technique, \emph{data-driven mutation analysis with tables} (\APPR), to automate data-driven mutation analysis by relying on a fault model that captures, for a specific set of components, both the characteristics of the data to mutate (e.g., the size and structure of the messages generated by the ADCS) and the types of fault that may affect such data (e.g., a value out of the nominal range).
 The latter is formalized as a set of parameterizable mutation operators.
 Based on discussions with practitioners, to simplify adoption, we rely on fault models in tabular form where each row specifies, for a given data item, what mutation operator (along with its corresponding parameter values) to apply to which elements of the data item.
 At runtime, \APPR modifies the data exchanged by components according to the provided fault model (e.g., replaces a nominal voltage value with a value out of the nominal range).

 \REVIEW{A.5}{\APPR identifies test suite shortcomings that consist of message types, software states, and input partitions not being exercised.
 It also addresses the lack of adequate test oracles, i.e., oracles capable of detecting observable failures caused by data (exchanged by SUT components) not being equivalent to the data assumed by test cases.
-We have defined three analysis metrics enabling engineers to distinguish between such shortcomings and thus guiding the improvement of test suites; they are \emph{fault model coverage}, \emph{mutation operation coverage}, and \emph{mutation score} (see Section~\ref{sec:mutationAnalysisResults}).}
+We have defined three analysis metrics enabling engineers to distinguish between such shortcomings and thus guiding the improvement of test suites; they are \emph{fault model coverage}, \emph{mutation operation coverage}, and \emph{covered mutation score} (see Section~\ref{sec:mutationAnalysisResults}).}

-We performed an empirical evaluation of \APPR to determine the \UPDATED{effectiveness, feasibility, and applicability of data-driven mutation analysis for evaluating test suites.} Our benchmark consists of software for CPSs in the space domain provided by our industry partners, which are the European Space Agency~\cite{ESA}, \GomSpace{}\footnote{References will be added to the final version of this report.}, a world-renowned manufacturer and supplier of nanosatellites, and \LuxSpace{}, a European developer of infrastructure products (e.g., microsatellites) and solutions for space.
+We performed an empirical evaluation of \APPR to determine the \UPDATED{effectiveness, feasibility, and applicability of data-driven mutation analysis for evaluating test suites.} Our benchmark consists of software for CPSs in the space domain provided by our industry partners, which are the European Space Agency~\cite{ESA}, \GomSpace{}, a world-renowned manufacturer and supplier of nanosatellites, and \LuxSpace{}, a European developer of infrastructure products (e.g., microsatellites) and solutions for space.
 More specifically, the benchmark includes (1) the on-board embedded {software system} for \SAIL{}\CITSAIL{}, a maritime microsatellite recently launched into space, and (2) a configuration library used in constellations of nanosatellites~\cite{satSurvey}. \UPDATED{Our empirical results show that \APPR (1) successfully identifies different types of shortcomings in test suites, (2) prevents the introduction of equivalent and redundant mutants, and (3) is practically applicable in the CPS context.}